linode/docs/docs/applications/containers/kubernetes/kubernetes-use-cases/index.md

 ### Cron Jobs

 Kubernetes provides a [Jobs](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes-part-4-controllers/#jobs) object for completing single tasks, like running a one-off script.
-But, it also provides [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) objects that can complete a task at a certain time, just like the [the jobs you might find in a `crontab` file](/docs/tools-reference/tools/schedule-tasks-with-cron/).
+For regular scheduled tasks, Kubernetes also provides [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) objects that can complete a task at a certain time, just like the [the jobs you might find in a `crontab` file](/docs/tools-reference/tools/schedule-tasks-with-cron/).
 This is particularly useful because it provides a declarative way to schedule cron jobs from within a cluster.

 ### Secrets Management